MotyaG/SimplePythonCalc/README.md

 Simple calculator written in Python.
-10 code lines.
+10 code lines now.

+**TODO**:
+- GUI
+- A pip library.
+Why not?